Taylor-Ampatiellos/document-analysis/README.txt

 Known Bugs:
 	- Search raises an unchecked exception if the .docx file is not readable (such as with a temporary file).
-	- The search term "QA" does not seem to work (I was testing this program using assorted cover letters I have written).
-Looking into why this term specifically does not work.

 Planned Changes:
 	- Make length and letter frequency graphs display at the same time.